(Last updated:28/01/2016; last reviewed:28/01/2017)

 - Addressing patient/family resistance caused by lack of information, stigma or disclosure concerns, and differences in practice styles;

-- Preparing youth for life skills development, including counseling them on the appropriate use of a primary care provider and appointment management, the importance of prompt symptom recognition and reporting, and the importance of self-efficacy in managing medications, insurance, and entitlements;
+- Helping youth devlop life skills, including counseling them on the appropriate use of a primary care provider and appointment management, the importance of prompt symptom recognition and reporting, and the importance of self-efficacy in managing medications, insurance, and entitlements;

 - Identifying an optimal clinic model for a given setting (i.e., simultaneous transition of mental health and/or case management versus a gradual phase-in);